 Elective Title: 93KI700 — CLINICAL AND LABORATORY HONORS PROGRAM IN PEDIATRICS

 The goal of this program is to provide students with an opportunity to assist in the design and implementation of a clinical or basic research protocol in collaboration with a pediatric faculty investigator.
 Students interested in being considered for this Honors Program are to contact Dr. Harris with a description of the project and the faculty member who will be supervising the program.
 Honors students will receive monthly reports of their performance and will receive a grade.
 On successful completion of the two or three month program, the student will be eligible for a certificate of honors in pediatrics.
-This award will be based on a research paper written by the student; and/or an oral examination given by the faculty supervisor and other investigators.
+This award will be based on a manuscript written by the student; and/or an oral examination given by the faculty supervisor and other investigators.

 Primary Contact for Add/Drops: Mitchell Harris, MD (firstname.lastname@example.org)